Barry Rumack

 Barry H. Rumack (born November 1, 1942) is an American medical toxicologist and pediatrician.
 His primary clinical and research interest has been in clinical toxicology with a special interest in acetaminophen poisoning.
-Since 2014 he is Emeritus Professor of Emergency Medicine and Pediatrics at the University of Colorado School of Medicine.
+Since 2014 he is emeritus professor of emergency medicine and pediatrics at the University of Colorado School of Medicine.

 Early years and education

-Barry H. Rumack was born in Chicago, Illinois on November 1, 1942.
-He grew up in Whitefish Bay, Wisconsin and graduated from Whitefish Bay High School in 1960.
-In 1964, he graduated from the University of Chicago with a Bachelor of Science in Microbiology in 1964.
+Rumack was born in Chicago, Illinois, on November 1, 1942.
+He grew up in Whitefish Bay, Wisconsin, and graduated from Whitefish Bay High School in 1960.
+In 1964, he graduated from the University of Chicago with a Bachelor of Science in microbiology in 1964.

 In 1968, Rumack completed medical school at the University of Wisconsin School of Medicine and Public Health, where he received his M.D.
-He was a Clinical Research Fellow at the National Institutes of Health, National Cancer Institute, Baltimore Cancer Center in the section of Neurosurgery and a Research Fellow with Jordan Holtzman, MD, PhD in the Section of Pharmacology.
+He was a clinical research fellow at the National Institutes of Health, National Cancer Institute, Baltimore Cancer Center in the section of neurosurgery and a research fellow with Jordan Holtzman, MD, PhD in the Section of Pharmacology.

-In 1971, he returned in 1971 to the University of Colorado to complete a pediatric residency and then did a fellowship at the University of Colorado School of Medicine in Clinical Pharmacology and Toxicology.
+In 1971 he returned to the University of Colorado to complete a pediatric residency and then did a fellowship at the University of Colorado School of Medicine in clinical pharmacology and toxicology.
 During the second half of 1973 he was clinical fellow with Dr. Henry Matthew MD at the Royal Infirmary of Edinburgh in Edinburgh, Scotland.
 He developed a significant interest in acetaminophen and along with Professor Matthew collected 34 cases of overdose and combined them with 30 previously published cases in creation of a nomogram relating blood level to time of ingestion.
 That was then published in 1975 and is used worldwide in the assessment of acetaminophen overdose treatment as Rumack–Matthew nomogram.